Retail workforce shaken by industry-wide displacement

 While manufacturing overall employs more people — about 12.3 million Americans compared to retail sales’ 4.5 million — retail sales accounts for more jobs than coal, at about 76,000.

-Like those other industries, retail requires no educational credential and, while it doesn’t always pay well — the median annual wage is $22,900 — it offers chances for advancement.
+Like those other industries, retail usually requires no diploma past high school and, while it doesn’t always pay well — the median annual wage is $22,900 — it offers chances for advancement.

 Struggling family farms have “the heartland.”
 The coal industry has Appalachia.
 In many minds manufacturing will be forever tied to the “Rust Belt.”
 But the nation’s retail sales army does not dominate one region of the United States; it resides on the main streets and malls of America, across the country.

-Note: CORRECTION (June 25, 2017, 1:10 p.m.): An earlier version of this article misstated the general age of retail workers.
-The people in those jobs reflect the nation's median age; they are not limited to mostly young people.